2022 Manipur Legislative Assembly election

 Legislative Assembly elections were held in Manipur from 28 February to 5 March 2022 in two phases, to elect 60 members of the Manipur Legislative Assembly.
 The results declared on 10 March 2022.
 The newly constituted assembly was named 12th Manipur Legislative Assembly.
-The ruling Bharatiya Janata Party won 32 out of 60 seats and secured a comfortable majority.
+The ruling Bharatiya Janata Party (BJP) won 32 out of 60 seats and secured a comfortable majority.
 N. Biren Singh was re-elected as the chief minister and continued in his office, forming a new ministry.
+In September 2022, 5 legislators of JD(U) "merged" with BJP taking its total strength to 37 in the Assembly.